 a) experimental in nature, innovative, using unconventional devices or pedagogical methods, course materials, approach to course content or student-teacher relationships;

-b) being tried out on a temporary basis so that its value and effectiveness can be tested before it is added to a department’s permanent curriculum;
+b) being tried on a temporary basis so that its value and effectiveness can be tested before it is added to a department’s permanent curriculum;

 c) intended for a limited duration, such as in the case of employing a visiting specialist temporarily available or to satisfy temporary needs and interests of students or to deal with timely issues (University Manual 8.80.12).